-Ulcers are very difficult to treat.
-There is no proven technique that will eliminate ulcers.
-They can occur as a result of trauma or due to a viral source.
-Depending on their cause there are specific medications that can shorten their duration.
-Left alone, ulcers will generally diminish and disappear in two weeks.
+Unfortunately, there is no proven technique that will quickly eliminate ulcers/sores and they can be difficult to treat.
+Ulcers and sores can occur as a result of trauma or a viral source.
+Generally they diminish and disappear in two weeks, but depending on their cause there are specific medications that can shorten their duration.

 Bad breath or halitosis, can be caused by many things.
 The most common cause is the presence of bacteria in your mouth and on your tongue.
 These bacteria produce odorous compounds.
 In some cases, the cause of bad breath can be from gastrointestinal origin.

 Tooth decay is the softening of your tooth enamel caused by acids.
 These acids are created when plaque bacteria break down sugar in your mouth

 Cold sensitivity can be due to a number of reasons.
 Some people are generally more sensitive to temperature changes.
 Other causes may be due to recession of the gum tissue, abrasion of the teeth, large metal restorations or decay.
 Treatments for this condition can include fillings, fluoride applications or the use of desensitizing toothpastes.

 Your gums bleed as a result of inflammation caused by the presence of bacteria in your mouth.
 This inflammation is called gingivitis.
 Gingivitis causes red, puffy and bleeding gums.
 Gone untreated, it can progress into periodontal disease.